 Write Use the space below to write your answer to the question on page 18.
 Sharing the Crops 3 Short Response Explain which character in "Sharing the Crops" learns a lesson.
 Use one detail from the folktale to support your response.
 Check Your Writing Did you read the prompt carefully?
-Did you read the prompt carefully?
 Did you put the prompt in your own words?
-Did you use the best evidence from the text to support your ideas?
+Did you put the prompt in your own words: Did you use the best evidence from the text to support your ideas?
 Are your ideas clearly organized?
 Did you write in clear and complete sentences?
 Did you check your spelling and punctuation?